YangchenchenLi/EventScheduler/README.md

 - [Bootstrap](https://getbootstrap.com/) - Extensive list of components and Bundled Javascript plugins.

 ## Status
 This project was developed for one of my university courses.
-It finised to meet the course requirment, but is still _in progress_.
+It finised to meet the course requirment, but is still _in progress_ now.
 ## Contact
 Created by [Yangchenchen Li](https://github.com/YangchenchenLi) - feel free to contact me!